spe-uob/2021-UoBAR/README.md

 As a developer I want to be able to make an application so that i can get credits for the course.

+## Setup instruction
+- We recommend use Android studio to run this project which support debug and run on the real machine and also provides a device simulator

+- Install Prerequisites
+  1. JDK
+  2. Android Studio

+- Set up
+  1. Clone the repository: git clone https://github.com/spe-uob/2021-UoBAR.git
+	2. Open the Android Studio main screen.
+Click on “Open existing android studio project”
+	3. Or go to File > Open... and choose the location where the project is located.
+	4. Android studio will start build the project and do Gradle syncronization

+- Run on physical device
+	1. Use USB cable connect the device to the computer(could use WIFI if supported)
+	2. On device
+		1. Open Settings app -> Developer options -> enable USB debugging
+	3. In the toolbar, select your app from the run configurations drop-down menu
+	4. select the device that you want to run your app on
+	5. Click Run

+- Run on the Android Emulator
+	1. Create an AVD
+		1. Device Manager ->select a hardware -> Next -> Select System image -> Next -> change AVD properties -> Finish
+	2. Select the AVD want to run
+  3. Run